|

 According to some historians, the

-year of Charles's coronation as emperor in 800 A.D. marked the beginning of the
+year of Charles's coronation as emperor in AD 800 marked the beginning of the

 Otto I was crowned emperor.

-Charles was also king of the
+had ruled as king of the

 Franks from 768 -